sofiiafolv/lab4_task6/README.md

 dead == True, the game is ended.
 If you don't want to play game till the end, you can just write 'end'.

 ### else
-If there is no suh action.
+If there is no such action.
 You will get a string about that on the screen.